AdobeDocs/campaign-classic.nl-NL/help/delivery/using/defining-the-direct-mail-content.md

 ![](assets/s_ncs_user_mail_delivery_format_wz.png)

 Het is mogelijk om een gepersonaliseerde URL in het extractiebestand in te voegen.
-Raadpleeg de [webfunctionaliteit](../../web/using/publishing-a-web-form.md)voor meer informatie.
+For more on this, refer to [Web functionality](../../web/using/publishing-a-web-form.md).

 >[!NOTE]
 >